 Subtrope of Our Orcs Are Different and Low Culture, High Tech; frequently an Insufficiently Advanced Alien.
 Contrast Space Elves, who are most often associated with advanced technology and magic and with refined cultures.
 Often overlaps with Planet Looters.

-- Dragon Ball: The Saiyans are a race of violent barbarians with a constantly warring society built entirely on an Asskicking Equals Authority political system.
+- Dragon Ball: The Saiyans are a race of violent barbarians with a constantly warring society built entirely on an Asskicking Leads to Leadership political system.
 They initially lived in stone huts and wore simple fur, but (depending on who you listen to) they gained high-tech after they reverse-engineered the technology of their advanced neighbors after wiping them out, or got it after being recruited into the Planet Trade Organization as Elite Mooks.
 They later became Frieza's Mooks, fighting to help him conquer planets.